joeyates/chef-postgresql/README.md

 * Debian 8.2
 * Ubuntu 12.04
 * Ubuntu 14.04
+* Ubuntu 16.04

 ### Chef

-This cookbook requires Chef >= 11.13 due to the use of the `sensitive` attribute for some resources.
+This cookbook requires Chef >= 13 as it has been adapted to the new LWRPs.

 ### Cookbooks